A panic attack is a feeling of sudden fear that doesn’t have a reasonable cause. This causes symptoms such as a fast heartbeat and chest pain.

 Cognitive Behavioral Therapy (CBT)

 CBT is a special form of therapy.
 It works to change the way a person with panic disorder feels about their condition.
-In addition, CBT helps the person understand the distorted feelings they have during a panic attack.
+In addition, CBT helps you understand the distorted feelings you have during a panic attack.
 In general, 10 to 20 sessions of CBT are recommended.
 Therapy may continue until you can return to places that cause anxiety without having an attack.

-A CBT therapist can help you retrain the way you think about scary situations.
+A cognitive behavioral therapist can help you retrain the way you think about scary situations.
 This helps reduce your fear and the symptoms of agoraphobia.
 You’ll also learn stress reduction and relaxation techniques.
 Deep breathing and meditation can help soothe anxiety that, if left untreated, could cause a panic attack.

 Medications can be prescribed to combat feelings of anxiety.
 These medications are used for people who have been diagnosed with agoraphobia or panic disorder.
-They are not usually prescribed after having a single panic episode.
+They’re not usually prescribed after having a single panic episode.

 Some medications used for panic disorders include: